Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 These POs are outliers and will be removed.

-The figure 6 shows the correlation between the numerical and categorical features in the dataset.
+Figure 6 shows the correlation between the numerical and categorical features in the dataset.

 <sub>Figure 6.
 Correlation Matrix of Numerical and Categorical Features</sub>